The Best Muhammad Ali Poems, Songs, Epigrams, Quotes, Jokes, Anecdotes, Nicknames and Trivia

 The two lines above are the most famous Muhammad Ali poem; hell it's probably the

 most famous poem in sports history.
-There are different versions, as
+There are different versions, because

 this poetic epigram was adapted for various fights.
 Maya Angelou, perhaps the